 Since Tutor LMS Pro was updated to v1.4.8, we have added integration for Restrict Content Pro.
 It is one of the most popular membership plugins in WordPress.
 This integration introduces a large number of features to Tutor LMS.
+While we have added integration, remember that Restrict Content Pro is a paid plugin.
+Tutor LMS pro does not include the purchase of Restrict Content Pro, you will have to buy it first to use it.

 Only the admin will have access to sales data from Restrict Content Pro Dashboard.
 There will be no sales data inside Tutor LMS.